mariehposa/SCA-Cloud-School-Application/README.md

   }
 ```

-* I created a node.js app in the `server.js` file using express.
-This contains the following code.
+* Create a node.js app in the `server.js` file using express.
+This file should contain the following code.

 ```
 'use strict';